richcipherblade/wuc-new/_altcoins/bitcore.md

   resources: Bitcore Resources
   buy: How Can I Buy Bitcore?
   use: Where Can I Spend Bitcore?
-  wallets: Which wallets can I use?
+  wallets: Which Wallets Can I Use?
   mining: How Can I Mine Bitcore?
   claiming: How Can I Claim Bitcore?
   latest: Future Development